-^{}We would like to thank the Editor and four anonymous referees whose comments have greatly improved the paper.
-We would also like to thank John Cochrane, Greg Clark, Richard Dawkins, Kevin Donovan, Byeongju Jeong, Rod McCrorie, Nick Papageorge, Rick van der Ploeg, Sevi Rodriguez Mora, Ctirad Slavik, Tony Smith and Ludo Visschers as well as seminar participants at Cardiff, CERGE-EI, Edinburgh, New Hampshire, Oxford, St Andrews and conference participants at WEHIA for their comments and suggestions.
+^{}We would like to thank John Cochrane, Greg Clark, Richard Dawkins, Kevin Donovan, Byeongju Jeong, Rod McCrorie, Nick Papageorge, Rick van der Ploeg, Sevi Rodriguez Mora, Ctirad Slavik, Tony Smith and Ludo Visschers as well as seminar participants at Cardiff, CERGE-EI, Edinburgh, New Hampshire, Oxford, St Andrews, Barcelona, UEA and conference participants at WEHIA for their comments and suggestions.
 Stefanski would also like to thank Yale University Department of Economics for its hospitality while writing this paper.
 The usual disclaimer applies.